 It is important to remember that snow foams were never intended to become touchless wash solutions, rather, they are intended to form part of a maintenance wash, causing minimal degradation to the sealant in place.
 A caustic traffic film remover would be far more effective at removing dirt but would result in waxes being stripped.

 Unlike many other products in the snow foam category, Auto Foam does not produce a whipped cream-like consistency.
-It is not particularly vicious and as such runs off the paintwork quite quickly, bringing with it much of the dirt.
+It is not particularly vicious and runs off the paintwork quite quickly, bringing with it much of the dirt.

-The dwell time is still respectable and on a cool day, snow foam with a PIR can easily sit for 5 minutes, allowing other tasks to be completed, such as rinsing wheel arches.
+The dwell time is still respectable, and on a cool day, snow foam with a PIR can easily sit for 5 minutes, allowing other tasks to be completed, such as rinsing wheel arches.